3 Ways Digital Proximity Impacts Content, Conversions and Commerce

-When I created the Behind the Curtain podcast for the LA Opera, the goal was selling tickets to younger audiences.
+When I created the Behind the Curtain podcast for the LA Opera, the goal was to sell tickets to younger audiences.

 And you can’t sell tickets on iTunes.

-So if you’re thinking about how to leverage owned media through shared media channels to drive measurable results for your business, let’s take a moment to focus on proximity in digital marketing.
+So, if you’re thinking about how to create episodic audio content marketing to leverage via owned media through shared media channels, let’s take a moment to focus on proximity in digital marketing.

 Facebook is a great way to “socialize” your brand and drive traffic through paid posts. iTunes is a great way to reach a larger audience.
 But your activity there benefits Facebook and Apple.
 They profit from the time you spend there.

-But it’s much more challenging generate leads, build a list of email subscribers or drive e-commerce transactions on a social network.
+But generating leads, building a list of email subscribers, or driving e-commerce transactions on a social network is much more challenging.

-That’s first thing about proximity you need you know.
-The second is more an issue of perception.
+That’s the first thing about proximity you need to know.
+The second is more of an issue of perception.

-If your objective is visibility or awareness, it’s possible people may take the content they find about you on social networks with a grain of salt because they may not be a hundred percent sure it’s legit and that you actually created it.
+If your objective is visibility or awareness, people may take the content they find about you on social networks with a grain of salt because they may not be sure it’s legit and that you created it.

 Haven’t you heard?
 There’s all kinds of fake news on the internet.